rkgofiitk/academic-issues.github.io/Topics/Neet_test2024.md

 by parliament.
 However, most IIT Directors sided with Mr. Sibal.
 The Senates of IIT Kanpur, IIT Bombay, and IIT Delhi were spearheading the confrontation with the HRD minister.
 Mr Sibal threatened that he would create another IITK (euphemistically termed IIT Kapil) if IITK were to conduct its admission test.
-However, IIT councils brokered a compromise.
+However, IIT council could broker a compromise.
 AIEEE JEE (mains) was created to replace IIT's screening test.
 The process has worked without problems as far as IIT admissions are concerned because Advanced JEE is still under the control of IITs.
 CBSE controlled JEE(mains) initially.
 A few minor incidents of paper leakage happened during that time.
 However, CBSE promptly took situations under control